Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 How your personal issues impact your business — in a big way

-Now that you understand what are saboteurs and how we sabotage ourselves in different ways, it’s time to look at how these same saboteurs invariably threaten the health of your business.
+Now that you understand what saboteurs are and have taken the saboteur assessment test, it’s time to look at how these same saboteurs invariably threaten the health of your business.
 Here are the various types of saboteurs and how your personal saboteurs could be affecting your business or career.

 The “Judge” is divided into three categories: how you judge others, how you judge yourself and how you judge your circumstances.
 The way your judges are divided reflects on how you are running your business.
 Here’s how each of your judges are making an unfavorable impact on your company.

-Judging Yourself – If you’ve scored highest on judging yourself, you have the tendency to feel like you’re not enough and that you are not doing enough — it’s a form of personal torment.
+Judging Yourself – If you’re judging yourself, you have the tendency to feel like you’re not enough and that you are not doing enough – it’s a form of personal torment.
 This is causing you to place high (and even unrealistic) expectations not only on yourself but on your staff.
 Expectations are good, but realistic outcomes should be the main objective.
 If your staff feels like they can’t live up to your expectations or give you feedback for fear of a negative reaction, you will always have a revolving door of employees and will never turn your team into raving fans.

 Judging Others – If you scored highest in judging others, you are fostering a work environment full of judgement.
 This is not only by your own judgment of others, but that of employees judging each other — because they are, naturally, modeling you.
 With that kind of attitude, you are causing chaos in your company.
 When employees are judging each other, they are not working congruently and productivity is lost.